ickyicky/dotfiles/README.md

 TODOs:
 1. Divide install.sh into Makefile, so other users can just copy my dotfiles or just set zsh as their default shell
-2. Install IPython and also check how to install brew :) and if brew requires sudo and so on and so on, lots TODO on MacOS
+2. Install IPython and correct PIP (from install pip script)
-3. Check installation of neovim on other platforms
+3. Don't alias vim to nvim if there's no nvim in system
 4. Add other resources (.ssh config etc)
 5. Add option to pack resources, not only unpack
-6. Add installation of this fancy C-O zsh plugin
+6. Add installation of this fancy C-O zsh plugin - change to ranger than lf